POWER OF PRAYER

 When I was asked, “What is something that surprised you about chronic illness?” my mind was overloaded with thoughts.

 There are so many things that have surprised me in my journey as a “heart mom.”
 I thought of all the unforeseen things I’ve experienced, all the relationships and unexpected connections I’ve made.
 I thought about how differently I look at life, how thankful I am for every little blessing, and how I’ve seen joy in the eyes of my daughter amidst her struggles.
-However, today, as I look back at my life and think of my experiences, I’m most surprised at the powerful gift prayer has been.
+However, as I look back at my life today and think of my experiences, I’m most surprised at the powerful gift prayer has been.
 Some describe prayer as a conversation with God, but I believe it’s much more.

 Why would He give her this journey?

 No, I had never been in control.

 Prayer did more than help me to see, it also helped me to feel.
-Slowly the shock, denial, anger and depression turned into comfort and acceptance.
-The paralyzing fear dissipated, and a positive attitude emerged.
+Slowly the shock, denial, anger, and depression turned into comfort and acceptance.
+The paralyzing fear dissipated and a positive attitude emerged.
 I started to feel confident and strong.
 I felt HOPE.

 Because of prayer, I no longer felt helpless, but instead, I felt ready.
 I was ready for our daughter to enter this world, because I knew whatever the outcome, I was not alone.

 Thank you for the privilege of prayer.
 Chronic illness can overwhelm us at times.
 We might feel angry, hurt, confused.
 Help us to pour out our hearts to you in prayer.
 You love us more than we realize, and You always know what is best.
 When we are weak, you give us strength and provide for our needs in ways we might never expect.
 Thank you for the peace and hope you give when we trust in you.

 Prayer is very important to us at Chronic Joy.
 If you have a prayer request, you’re invited to share your prayer requests in a judgment-free zone.
 Join us at our Prayer Pond page to share your request.
 We would love to pray for you!